Pee-wee's Big Adventure

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Pee-wee arrives at the Alamo and learns there IS no basement at the Alamo.
 False defeat: his entire quest was based on a lie.
 The stakes raise as he realizes he has no leads and is stranded in San Antonio with no plan.
 The fun is over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, Pee-wee is cornered by studio security and police.
 He crashes through sets, causing massive destruction.
-In a moment of metaphorical death, he sacrifices his chance to escape with his bike to save pet shop animals from a burning building, letting go of his selfish obsession., shows the protagonist at their lowest point.
+In a moment of metaphorical death, he sacrifices his chance to escape with his bike to save pet shop animals from a burning building, letting go of his selfish obsession., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 A Warner Brothers executive visits Pee-wee in the hospital with unexpected news: they want to make a movie about his story.
 This revelation synthesizes everything—his adventure has value beyond just recovering his bike.
 He gains a new perspective., demonstrating the transformation achieved throughout the journey.